aaiknn/beth/README.md

 Alias: `-I`

 ### Scan
-Retrieves information on the target webpage from urlscan.io.
+Submits a scan of the target webpage to urlscan.io.

 Note: This feature needs a urlscan.io API key in order to work.